 Indeed, the worst cases can be life-threatening.
 Some severe cases also lead to the amputation of a limb, which sadly occurred when model Lauren Wasser lost her leg to TSS in December 2017.

 Often, those who suffer the most are those who do not seek medical attention rapidly enough.
 This is because, in the beginning, toxic shock syndrome symptoms are similar to viral infection or flu symptoms.
-If, during your period, you think you may have symptoms of TSS,it’s important to get to the emergency department of your nearest hospital and checked immediately (like three days ago last Wednesday-immediately).
+If, during your period, you think you may have signs of toxic shock syndrome, it’s important to get to the emergency department of your nearest hospital and checked immediately (like three days ago last Wednesday-immediately).

 What causes TSS?